paldhous/ucb/2016/dataviz/md_raw/index_raw.md

  - ####**Aug.
 26:**	[**What is data?**](week1.html)
 Categorical and continuous variables; basic operations for interviewing a dataset; sampling and margins of error; plotting and summarizing distributions; choosing bins for your data; basic newsroom math; correlation and its pitfalls; exploring differences between groups; scatter plots and box plots.

-  - **Assignment:** make plots using [ggplot2 web app](http://rweb.stat.ucla.edu/ggplot2/); subscribe to data viz blogs etc to follow latest developments in visualization.
+  - **Assignment:** Calculate summary statistics; subscribe to data viz blogs etc to follow latest developments in visualization.

 - ####**Sept.
 2:** 	[**Data visualization: basic principles**](week2.html)
 Encoding data using visual cues; choosing chart types to show comparisons, composition (parts of the whole) and connections; using color effectively; using chart furniture, minimizing chart junk and highlighting the story; avoiding pitfalls; good practice, including for interactive graphics.

- - **Assignment:** quiz on good practice in visualization and data analysis.
+ - **Assignment:** Quiz on good practice in visualization and data analysis.

 - ####**Sept.
 9:** [**Interviewing data: exploratory graphical analysis**](week3.html)
 We will use [Tableau Public](http://www.tableausoftware.com/public/) to explore and visualize World Bank data on neonatal deaths across the globe, creating an interactive online dashboard.

- - **Assignment:** make another dashboard from the same data, and combine into a Tableau story.
+ - **Assignment:** Make another dashboard from the same data.

 - ####**Sept.
 16:** [**Using GitHub, and starting your final projects**](week4.html) We will explore how to use [GitHub](https://github.com/) for version control of a project, before you pitch ideas for your final projects.

- - **Assignment:** submit a pitch for your final project; also make an appointment to discuss this with your instructor the following week.
+ - **Assignment:** Submit a pitch for your final project; also make an appointment to discuss this with your instructor the following week.

 - ####**Sept.
 23:** [**Acquiring, cleaning and formatting data**](week5.html)
 Data search and download tricks, including [Table2Clipboard](https://addons.mozilla.org/en-US/firefox/addon/dafizilla-table2clipboard/) and [DownThemAll!](https://addons.mozilla.org/en-US/firefox/addon/downthemall/) Firefox plugins; manipulating urls and using APIs to acquire data; scraping data from the web with [Import.io](https://www.import.io/); cleaning data with [Open Refine](http://openrefine.org/); converting data between different formats using [Mr. Data Converter](http://shancarter.github.io/mr-data-converter/).

- - **Assignment:** data cleaning task.
+ - **Assignment:** Data cleaning task.

 - ####**Sep.
 30:** [Let's apply what we've learned so far](week6.html) You will obtain and process World Bank data on life expectancy and GDP per capita for the world's nations from the web, and then create a Tableau visualization inspired by [this Gapminder video](http://www.gapminder.org/videos/200-years-that-changed-the-world-bbc/).

- - **Assignment:** download and process World Bank data on nations' carbon dioxide emissions per capita, and make a simple Tableau dashboard.
+ - **Assignment:** Download and process World Bank data on nations' carbon dioxide emissions per capita, and make a simple Tableau dashboard.

 - #### **Oct.
 7:**	[**Manipulating data with R**](week7.html)